evwalz/rocm_python_nwp/README.md

 - thus each file consists of 279 x 199 grid points and 365*9+366*3 = 4383 days

 ### Code
-A simple Python routine can be used to compute the value of the CPA.
-To obtain the uroc and the rocm the R package uroc is used.
+A simple python routine can be used to compute the value of the CPA.
+To compute the uroc curve abd the rocm the R package uroc provides the required functionalities.
 An implementation of these functions in python will soon be available.